ICRAR/ProFit/README.md

 The above variant of R will work easily even when you do not have the buld tools or root permission etc.

+#### Source Install

 If you do have the build tools, a development version of R, useful permissions, and a bit of bravery then you will be able to install the latest variants directly from the main ICRAR GitHub branch.
+You need a version of GCC or Clang that supports vaguely modern C++11 features.
+For Linux users this should be the case for any OS installed in the last 5 years, but for OSX the tool chain tends to be a fair amount older.
+If you have 10.9 (Mavericks) or newer and the associated X-Code (6+) then you should probably be fine.
+Other options might be to install a set of more recent tools from Homebrew (see instructions on installing a more modern Clang in the OpenCP and OpenMP document).

 First you should make sure you have a sensible looking Makevars file in ~/.R/Makevars:

 For GCC it should probably look like this: